Table of contents

 There are a number of exemptions to the Mississippi minimum wage, including:

 - Tipped employees who earn at least $30 in tips per month are permitted to be pay an hourly cash wage of $2.13

 - Certain jobs, including farm workers, seasonal workers, newspaper deliverers, and “informal” workers (babysitters, etc)

 - Workers under the age of 20 years old can be paid a minimum wage of $4.25 per hour for the first 90 days of employment

 - Certain nonprofit and educational organizations may be eligible to pay workers 85% of the state mandated minimum wage

-The 2019 Mississippi Minimum Wage Act, or Senate Bill 2150, aimed to gradually increase the Mississippi minimum wage to $10 an hour by 2022, but this proposal died in committee.
-In 2021, Mississippi lawmakers continue to debate if and how the state should go about increasing the minimum wage.
-With Mississippi being the last state to not have a law requiring equal pay for women and men, there is still much discussion to be had.
+The 2022 Mississippi Minimum Wage Act, or Senate Bill 2114, aimed to gradually increase the Mississippi minimum wage to $12 an hour by 2025, but this proposal died in committee.
+Mississippi lawmakers continue to debate if and how the state should go about increasing the minimum wage.

 How should small business owners prepare for changes to the minimum wage?